ramospedro/foxjson/readme.md

 - FoxJson Object

 ## Testing
 - The **FoxJson** class is self-tested.
-Although it doesn't run the tests for default (for practical reasons), one can run the tests by calling `FoxJson(.T.)`.
+Although it doesn't run the tests by default (for practical reasons), one can run the tests by calling `FoxJson(.T.)`.
 Passing `.T.` to the constructor, makes the `init` method run the tests and output the result (or throw the errors) on the screen.